What’s in CMS’s 2022 Final Rule? (CCM, RPM, RTM)

 - A slight rate decrease for Remote Patient Monitoring (RPM)

 - The introduction of Remote Therapeutic Monitoring (RTM)

 - The ability for RHCs and FQHCs to concurrently bill for CCM and Transitional Care Management (TCM)

 These changes will affect you, your practice, and your patients.

 So, here at ThoroughCare, we want to filter through the document and highlight the key changes that will matter to you and the programs we provide solutions for.

-We’ve helped more than 550 care providers nationwide as they’ve adapted to value-based healthcare.
+We’ve helped nearly 600 clinics and physician practices nationwide as they’ve transitioned to value-based care.
 We’ve made a point to stay informed and continuously tailor our software to simplify these programs.

 In this article, we’ll cover the changes noted above.
 We’ll discuss how your practice can best leverage them to help increase revenue and improve care.